benjaminpope/bright/README.md

 Authors: Benjamin Pope, Tim White

-This repo links to the main halo photometry pipeline at github.com/hvidy/halophot, maintained by Tim White.
+This repo links to the main halo photometry pipeline [halophot](github.com/hvidy/), maintained by Tim White.

 Using the notebooks in this repo, you can implement a halo + k2sc pipeline: